If you visit more than one furry art site, it's pretty easy to see

 each art site it supports.
 If the art site provides an API, Furbitron

 uses that.
-If not, Furbitron just fetches the main page of the art
+If not, Furbitron fetches the main page of the art site

 Furbitron records the submission ID and the date and time of the latest submissions.
 Once the data is collected, Furbitron generates updated graphs and statistics for each art site.